-Given the different operating speeds, hull, machinery, weather conditions, seasons and routes taken, there is a significant amount of heterogeneity in the fuel savings and thus some degree of uncertainty to the amount of $CO_2$ reductions achieved by wind propulsion technologies.
-The abatement potential of wind technologies on ships is estimated to be around 10-60% (Rehmatulla et al., 2015) and 1-50% of reduction in $CO_2$ according to a meta-study of existing estimates (Bouman et al., 2017).
-Rough fuel consumption reductions between 10% at 20 knots and 30% at 10 knots were calculated by Smith et al. (2016) for Flettner rotors; approximately between 10% and 50% reduction in the thrust requirement of ships.
+Given the different operating speeds, hull, machinery, weather conditions, seasons and routes taken, there is a significant amount of heterogeneity in the fuel savings and thus some degree of uncertainty to the amount of CO2 reductions achieved by wind propulsion technologies.
+The abatement potential of wind technologies on ships is estimated to be around 10-60% (Rehmatulla et al., 2015) and 1-50% of reduction in CO2 according to a meta-study of existing estimates (Bouman et al., 2017).
+Rough fuel consumption reductions between 10% at 20 knots and 30% at 10 knots were calculated by Smith et al. (2016) for Flettner rotors; approximately between 10% and 50% reduction in emissions for sails dependent on speed and conditions; and for kites, a constant 5% reduction in the thrust requirement of ships.
 Traut et al. (2014) provide a more moderate range of 2-24% and 1-32% main engine fuel savings on dominant shipping routes for a single Flettner rotor and a towing kite, respectively.
 Assumedly, the fuel savings potential for a new build may be higher than for a retrofit because the ship can be constructed to meet all conditions required for optimal implementation of the technology.

 Installation and operational costs vary significantly between available wind technologies.
 The installation of a kite is relatively superficial and easy and its cost including assembly and maintenance is notably lower than for conventional sails.
 Rotors are considered more effective than sails, but they are more expensive.
 Generally, costs are assumed to decrease with higher uptake of wind propulsion technologies.
 The payback time depends on a range of factors, such as the variations in fuel price as well as ship speed, type and routes of operation that are exposed to more or less wind.
 There can be opportunity costs and hidden costs not factored into the installation and operating cost, which could increase the payback period of the technology.
-This includes for instance the revenue lost from forgone cargo space, disruptions due to installation time (up to 2-7 extra dry docking days depending on technology ), as well as the increased yourge duration may also impact the number of services per year.
+This includes for instance the revenue lost from forgone cargo space, disruptions due to installation time (up to 2-7 extra dry docking days depending on technology), as well as the increased journey length to take full advantage of meteorological conditions on different routes.
+The increased voyage duration may also impact the number of services per year.
 The technical risk perceived with currently immature technologies can further drive up the capital cost to finance the implementation.
 A possible way around payback times is the "savings as a service" model in which technology is rented and paid for entirely out of fuel savings, avoiding up-front costs.